 - Throughout the Early Years, internal baselines are used to provide starting points for the pupils regularly throughout the year.
 We continually informally assess the children through observations.
 Evidence is collated through short written observations, photos and samples of child initiated work.
 There are various checkpoints within the curriculum guidance to ensure children are on track in reaching their milestones.
 This information is used to update Target Tracker and to track progress. - The Two Year Old Check which also involves the pupil's Health Visitor.
 The check is used as a baseline and to track 'value added' at the end of the EYFS when the EYFS Profile is completed.
-It is also added to the Manor Tracker which is used from Year 1 onwards. - At the start of Reception the CEM Baseline is completed as well as teacher baselines to add to Target Tracker.
+This is added to iSAMS. - At the start of Reception the CEM Baseline is completed as well as teacher baselines to add to Target Tracker.
 This provides a starting point for Reception and is analysed to identify more able and less able groups.
 This is used for groupings and extra support. - The Early Years Foundation Stage Profile (EYFSP) is a statutory requirement to be finalised in the final term of Reception.
 This is currently based on teacher assessments and observations and knowledge of each child.
 The profile consists of 17 areas of learning.
 Each child is assessed as 'emerging', 'exceeding' or 'expected' in each of the areas.
+Data is added to iSAMS.